MaximilianFreitag/yt-livechat-analysis/README.md

 - [ ] I want to add additional text boxes for the user to input custom words e.g. spam ... eggs that will be displayed in a sparate graph for the results.
 So the user sees "Oh, the word spam was mentioned 42 times in minute 33 and eggs was mentioned 7 times in minute 55".
 - [ ] I want to add spacing for the mobile version
 - [ ] Add a giphy GIF for the loading state
+- [ ] Make the theme of the app white, currently it depends on the users settings if the app appears in light or dark mode.
+Adding a .config file changes that